F3277/F3277/README.md

-CumGuy Bot write in python
+Mi diverto a programmare in python